isomerpages/moe-acsi/_performing-arts/Philharmonic Orchestra/Events.md

 permalink: /philharmonic/events-2/
 description: ""
 third_nav_title: Philharmonic Orchestra
+variant: markdown
 ---
 The Orchestra provides its members with many invaluable opportunities to perform over the course of the year.
 Several key events we participate in include:

 ##### Singapore Youth Festival (SYF) Arts Presentation

 The SYF Arts Presentation is a biennial national event for the various performing arts groups in Singapore to showcase their talents and passion for music.
-The Secondary Orchestra has made its mark in the local music scene by clinching consecutive pinnacle awards (Gold with Honours / Gold / Distinction) over the last two decades, while the IB Orchestra, which was formed only in recent years, achieved a Distinction at the 2017, 2019,  2021, 2021 and 2023 SYF Arts Presentation.
+The Secondary Orchestra has made its mark in the local music scene by clinching consecutive pinnacle awards (Gold with Honours / Gold / Distinction) over the last two decades, while the IB Orchestra, which was formed only in recent years, achieved a Distinction at the 2017 to 2023 SYF Arts Presentation.

 * * *

 #### Festival Of Arts & Performing Arts Night Festival

 Held shortly after the SYF Arts presentation, the Performing Arts Night Festival allows the orchestra to showcase our SYF repertoire alongside other Performing Arts CCAs.
+In 2023, we held our very first Performing Arts Night Festival @ the Esplanade.

-The Festival of Arts (FOA), on the other hand, sees each Performing Arts CCA putting up individual evening concert during non-SYF years with our Orchestra’s FOA typically taking place in April or May.
+The Festival of Arts (FOA), on the other hand, sees each Performing Arts CCA putting up an individual evening concert during non-SYF years with our Orchestra’s FOA typically taking place in April or May.
 We perform music from different periods and genres (including works by alumni), many of which allows our members to explore challenging pieces.

 * * *